-Tariff 2106 Transesophageal Echocardiography (TEE) may be claimed for TEE services provided and immedately following certain surgical services.
+Tariff 2106 Transesophageal Echocardiography (TEE) may be claimed for TEE services provided and immediately following certain surgical services.
 The full description is as follows:

-- This tariff shall only be claimed when provided by qualified anesthetists in relation to cardiac surgery, spine surgery, neurosurgery, vascular surgery or trauma surgery.
+- This tariff shall only be claimed when provided by qualified anesthesiologists in relation to cardiac surgery, spine surgery, neurosurgery, vascular surgery or trauma surgery.

 - Claims must include a relevant diagnostic code for the cardiac condition.

-- Only one (1) claim per patient per operation may be made
+- Make only one claim per patient per operation

-- Regardless of the indication for the primary surgical procedure, an ICD code indicating the cardiac condition must be included with the claim for the TEE service.
+- Regardless of the primary surgical procedure indication, include an ICD code indicating the cardiac condition with the TEE service claim.

-- A second TEE service may be claimed for the same patient on the same day provided that the patient underwent a second operation.
+- It is possible to claim a second TEE service for the same patient on the same day, provided the patient underwent a second operation.

-- E.g., a TEE is performed by the anesthetist while the patient is in recovery from open heart surgery.
-Bleeding is detected and the patient returned to OR for a post-operative hemorrhage control procedure.
-A second TEE is then performed by the same anesthetist to confirm that there is no further bleeding.
+- Suppose a TEE is performed by the anesthesiologist while the patient is in recovery from open-heart surgery.
+Bleeding is detected.
+The patient returns to the OR for a post-operative hemorrhage control procedure and the same anesthesiologist then performs a second TEE to confirm that there is no further bleeding.

-- In this situation it is recommended that you add a remark to your claim such as “second surgery performed” to avoid it being rejected as a duplicate claim.
-Both claims for tariff 2106 shall be paid at 100%.
+- In this situation, avoid the rejection of your claim as a duplicate by adding a remark such as “second surgery performed.”
+Both claims for Tariff 2106 shall be paid at 100%.
 A second TEE will not be paid if the patient did not return to the OR.